Are you experiencing low traffic on your blog posts? All your efforts to drive traffic to your blog post seems to be useless.

 Find the difficulty score of each of these keywords and questions.
 Add the keywords and questions to your keyword list.

 Step 6: Filter Keywords based on difficulty score

 So, we need to sort the list using the difficulty score.
-Keywords with lowest difficulty at top and highest one at the bottom.
+Keywords with the lowest difficulty at the top and the highest one at the bottom.

-You can use excel or google sheets to prepare the list.
+You can use Ms-Excel or google sheets to prepare the list.
 It is super easy to sort the list with these tools.
 Manual sorting will take up a lot of your valuable time.

 Step 7: Validate Keyword Difficulty.

 The Keyword difficulty (KD) data of a keyword tool is based on the backlinks and referring domains. we need to verify whether the keyword is actually low-difficulty.
 Validating the keywords ensures that you can rank.

 To validate the keyword difficulty use the Google search engine.
 Install a browser add-on that shows the Domain Rating (DR), Page Authority (PA) and the number of backlinks.
 For e.g, the Mozbar or Ubbersuggest add-on.

 Enter the keywords from your keyword list one by one in the Google search engine.
 Go through the result to check the strength of the website’s ranking.